lamastex/scalable-data-science/basics/rootless/README.md

 # Rootless Spark Guide

+By [Dan Strangberg](https://www.linkedin.com/in/dan-str%C3%A4ngberg-a2ab8096/) with assistance from [Tilo Wiklund](https://www.linkedin.com/in/tilo-wiklund-682aa496/)

 This guide will help you set up an Apache Spark cluster in standalone mode without requiring root access.
 It assumes a basic familiarity with Spark, OpenSSH, and Bash (the use of which will be assumed throughout this guide).
 This guide assumes the following setup:

 * A computer which you use to connect to other machines on the network.
 Could be your own computer, a workstation, or something similar.